How DNA Paternity Testing Works

 (Actually, if you multiply all the PI numbers, you will probably get a very slightly different number for the CPI, because the actual PI may be 1.548 but the report shows only the rounded 1.55 for brevity, though the calculated number uses the slightly more accurate inputs.)

 Calculating all the PI numbers and the CPI requires professional expertise.
 Some laboratories give you just a CPI and probability of paternity without showing you how they calculated it.
 Our reports show you each and every PI number for each and every locus.

 We've had customers who tested with a second laboratory and compared their results to ours, and showed us the two reports side by side.
-Thus far, the other laboratories have always stated a much higher % probability of paternity with more 9's, e.g., 99.999999% instead of 99.996%, and locus-by-locus PI numbers differed even though it was the exact same allele data for those loci.
+Some laboratories have stated a higher % probability of paternity with more 9's, e.g., 99.999999% instead of 99.996%, and locus-by-locus PI numbers differed even though it was the exact same allele data for those loci.
 Obviously, one or the other is not really accurate.
 Both are saying a very high probability that the alleged father is the biological father, and both percentages may be good enough for the client, but one service provider may be able to brag about their higher percentage, whether or not it's really accurate.
 It might possibly be an honest calculation but based on other population data.